What are your fees?

 In my experience it’s rarely helpful to place people’s needs in one camp or the other.
-So after training as a counsellor, I continued my professional development in psychotherapy and my own therapy process.
-Our developmental experience will invariably colour your response to your situation, so I find a flexible, adaptable approach suits most people best.
+So after training as a counsellor, I continued my professional and personal development in psychotherapy and my own therapy process.
+Our developmental experience will invariably colour our response to our situation, so I find a flexible, adaptable approach suits most people best.
 Hence the rather clunky description ‘psychotherapeutic counsellor’.

 There are people whose particular needs are better served by a specialist therapist.
 If so, I will identify this and do my best to signpost suitable options.
 I will only ever work within my competence and at a depth and pace that suits you.

 I hold a BACP-accredited post-graduate Diploma in Integrative Counselling.

 Each year since qualifying, I have deepened and broadened my capacity in counselling and psychotherapy, through continued training, personal therapy, mentoring and self-directed learning.
 Experience is what matters most, but I won’t allow experience to become a byword for routine.
 I read widely, allowing many fields to inform and challenge me.
 I keep up with established and new ideas and practices in psychotherapy, neuroscience and cognitive health.

 What experience do you have?